 What is detection risk?

-Under ISA 200.A42, the auditor manages detection risk by designing and performing procedures under ISA 330.
-The auditor adjusts four variables: the nature of procedures (e.g., tests of detail versus analytical procedures), the timing (year-end versus interim), the extent (sample sizes), and the combination of procedures applied to each assertion.
+Under ISA 200 .A42, the auditor manages detection risk by designing and performing procedures under ISA 330 .
+The auditor adjusts four variables: the nature of procedures (tests of detail versus analytical procedures), the timing (year-end versus interim), the extent (sample sizes), and the combination of procedures applied to each assertion.

 Detection risk can never reach zero.
-ISA 200.A44 acknowledges inherent limitations in every audit — including sampling risk, the possibility that evidence is incomplete or misleading, and the nature of audit evidence itself.
+ISA 200 .A44 acknowledges inherent limitations in every audit, including sampling risk and the possibility that evidence is incomplete or misleading.
 This is why auditors provide reasonable assurance rather than absolute assurance.

 Key Points

 • It has an inverse relationship with RoMM.
-When the assessed risk of material misstatement is high, acceptable detection risk must be low, requiring more persuasive and extensive procedures.
+When assessed RoMM is high, acceptable detection risk must be low, requiring more persuasive and more extensive procedures.

 Why it matters in practice

-If the assessed risk of material misstatement is high but the auditor does not adjust the planned procedures accordingly, there is a detection risk problem.
-This is one of the most common inspection findings: the risk assessment indicates elevated risk, but the audit response remains unchanged from a low-risk scenario.
+If assessed RoMM is high but the auditor does not adjust the planned procedures accordingly, there is a detection risk problem.
+We have seen this on about half the engagements that come through review: the risk assessment flags elevated risk, but the audit response is SALY from a low-risk year.
+Nobody revisited the sample sizes or the procedure mix.

 ISA 330.21 provides a specific example: for significant risks, substantive analytical procedures alone are not sufficient.
 The auditor must perform tests of detail (or a combination of tests of detail and substantive analytical procedures) to achieve a sufficiently low level of detection risk.

-In practice, detection risk also depends on the quality of execution.
-A well-designed procedure performed poorly (e.g., with vague selection criteria, incomplete populations, or inadequate follow-up on exceptions) provides less assurance than intended — the actual detection risk is higher than the planned detection risk.
+Detection risk also depends on execution quality.
+A well-designed procedure performed poorly (with vague selection criteria, incomplete populations, no follow-up on exceptions, or samples drawn from the wrong period) provides less assurance than intended.
+The actual detection risk ends up higher than the planned detection risk.
+That gap is invisible on paper, and it is the kind of thing that only surfaces during an inspection or, worse, after a restatement.

 Key standard references

-• ISA 200.A42–A44: Explanation of detection risk within the audit risk model, including inherent limitations that prevent detection risk from reaching zero.
+• ISA 200 .A42 through A44 explain detection risk within the audit risk model, including inherent limitations that prevent detection risk from reaching zero.

-• ISA 330.7: Requirement to design and perform further audit procedures whose nature, timing, and extent are responsive to the assessed risks of material misstatement at the assertion level.
+• ISA 330.7 requires the auditor to design and perform further audit procedures whose nature, timing, and extent are responsive to assessed RoMM at the assertion level.

-• ISA 330.21: Substantive analytical procedures alone are not sufficient for significant risks — tests of detail are required.
+• ISA 330.21 specifies that substantive analytical procedures alone are not sufficient for significant risks.
+Tests of detail are required.

-• ISA 330.25: Requirement to evaluate whether the overall audit response adequately addresses the assessed risks, including detection risk considerations.
+• ISA 330.25 requires the auditor to evaluate whether the overall audit response adequately addresses assessed risks, including detection risk considerations.

 Related terms